 The Parish Council will consult with existing and potential telecommunications operators to establish what improvements to mobile phone coverage could be achieved in the Village.

 9.3 Amenities Projects

 The survey feedback from the community consultations held on the 12th and 16th April 2014 showed overwhelming support for the Amenity objectives outlined in 7.1 above.
-To preserve the area around Holy Cross as per AMP2 the management of footpaths & Permissive Ways will require continuous review.

 9.3.1 Holy Cross Church